Trying to get whole after a traumatic experience can feel like a lesson in acronyms – NLP, EMDR, CBT, etc.

 But she was.
 She was 22, and broke, and happy.
 What was she doing that they weren’t?
 What did she have that they didn’t?

 She attributes a lot of her early stability to simply having the tools to express herself that so many people didn’t have.

 But once life started throwing curve balls, she found that NLP simply wasn’t enough to tackle the kinds of problems she was dealing with.

 So she searched.

 SEP vs. NLP

 For those who don’t know, neuro-linguistic programming is an approach to healing that hinges on rewriting your state, your beliefs, your body, your physiology.
-You’re moving your body differently, and you’re replacing old beliefs with new ones.
+You’re moving your body different, and you’re replacing old beliefs with new ones.